Five Guns West: Home media

 The movie is available online for free from several sites, including YouTube, and was released on DVD in 2003.

 Currently, the rights for this movie are owned by StudioCanal.

 Proposed follow-ups

 In February 1955, Corman announced he would follow the movie with Fortress Beneath the Sea, to be made off the coast at Baja; High Steel, a steeplejack story; Cobra, to be filmed in India; and an untitled film written by Campbell.
 Corman wanted Malone for Cobra.
 None of these movies would be made.

-In June 1955 Corman said he wanted to reunited Lund and Malone in Reception, about a Confederate hero who brings a northern bride to his home in Georgia.
+In June 1955 Corman said he wanted to reunite Lund and Malone in Reception, about a Confederate hero who brings a northern bride to his home in Georgia.
 That film was not made either.

 However Campbell and Corman later made The Secret Invasion using the same basic idea.